mamaheux/apb/README.md

 This contains everything related to signal processing such as FIR and IIR filters.

 ### Utils
-This contains everything related to data structure, memory management, optimization and math.
+This contains everything related to data structures, memory management, optimization and mathematics.

 ## Setup